 - Shredded artichoke hearts or hearts of palm (great vegan option)

 There are also different dressings you can use for hiyashi chuka.
-This recipe shows you how to make a soy based dressing, but you can also use a creamy sesame dressing too which is amazing with chicken, tomatoes and mizuna!
+This recipe shows you how to make a soy based dressing, but you can also use a creamy sesame dressing too which is amazing with the version topped with chicken, tomatoes and mizuna!

 What Noodles To Use For Hiyashi Chuka

 Hiyashi chuka uses fresh ramen noodles designed for serving cold.
 You can find these noodles in any well-stocked grocery store and they usually come frozen.
-My favorite brand to use is Myojo Cold Ramen noodles.
+A great brand to use is Myojo Cold Ramen noodles, and my personal favorite are the Kaedama fresh ramen noodles.
+I actually prefer to use Kaedama brand because they come semi-dried, so they are shelf stable for longer and do not require refrigeration!

-If you can’t find fresh ramen noodles, you can always try dried ramen noodles as well.
-I would recommend getting authentic ramen noodles instead of the cheap instant packages since the texture will be like night and day.
-J-Basket brand dried Japanese ramen has a great texture for dried ramen and have the chewy texture that authentic ramen has.
+You can also use fully dried ramen noodles.
+I would recommend getting authentic ramen noodles instead of the cheap instant packages since the texture will be as different as night and day.
+J-Basket brand dried Japanese ramen has a great texture for dried ramen and have the chewy texture that authentic ramen has, although they are not curly.

 How To Serve Hiyashi Chuka

 It’s also ideal to serve the dressing on the side so that everyone can pour it over their hiyashi chuka when they are ready to eat.
-Pouring it too soon can make the cucumbers lose their crunch too fast.
+Pouring it too soon can make the delicate toppings lose their texture.
+It also helps to measure out how much dressing you want to add- some people like their hiyashi chuka swimming in sauce, others like it more on the drier side!

 Tips For The Best Hiyashi Chuka